 |CBS Sports||Saturday - Sunday, 3:00 - 6:00 pm|

-The RBC Heritage is broadcast to more than 220 countries in 30 languages.
-More than 900 million households across the world can tune into see Harbour Town’s famous candy cane striped lighthouse.
+The RBC Heritage is broadcast to more than 226 countries outside the United States.
+More than 1 billion households across the world can tune into see Harbour Town’s famous candy cane striped lighthouse.